loriot/AzureSolutionTemplate/README.md

 ## Power BI

 This deployment also provides (optional) Power BI visualization functionality as a starting point for data analysis (both realtime and historical).
-For instructions on how to make use of this capability please look in the [power-bi](power-bi/) folder.
+For instructions on how to make use of this capability please refer to the [power-bi](power-bi/) folder readme.

 ## About Loriot